-Click “Finish” to end your broadcast, and you’re done!
-The video will stay on your Page like any other video post.
-You can also go back and edit the description, change the privacy settings, or delete the video.
+Click “Finish” to end your broadcast.
+The video will stay on your page like any other post.
+You can also go back and edit the description, change the privacy settings or delete the video.

 When to use Facebook Live

-Here at Ambleglow, we’ve noticed schools have been relatively slow to take up live streaming, but it is a really effective method of delivering engaging content to your school community and for parents to feel close to the action; offering an emotional understanding of what their child does at school, or for attracting future pupils or staff members.
+Here at Ambleglow, we’ve noticed schools have been relatively slow to take up live streaming.
+It is a really effective method of delivering engaging content to your school community and for parents to feel close to the action; offering an emotional understanding of what their child does at school or for attracting future pupils or staff members.

 The next question we usually get asked is…“What should we live stream?”

-This is a great way to give prospective pupils and their parents the chance to check out what you have to offer, particularly as they might not be living close by, or open to a wider audience such as students from overseas.
+- Open Days and Virtual Tours – This is a great way to give prospective pupils and their parents the chance to check out what you have to offer, particularly as they might not be living close by or open to a wider audience such as students from overseas.

-If parents and family members are unable to make it to a performance, why not bring the performance to them?
+- School Concerts and Events – If parents and family members are unable to make it to a performance, why not bring the performance to them?
 Live streaming gives them the ability to watch live from anywhere in the world.
-Make sure you promote it in advance and ensure you have plenty of battery life in your phone (or make sure it is plugged into a power source!).
+Make sure you promote it in advance and ensure you have plenty of battery life in your phone.

-Again make sure you plan the recording in advance and broadcast each sporting event.
-If you share the event times to parents ahead of the day they will be able to tune in.
+- Schools Sports Day – Again make sure you plan the recording in advance and broadcast each sporting event.
+If you share the event times to parents ahead of the day, they will be able to tune in.